10 Start Up Costs Associated With Renting Out Your Home

 5. Repairs

 Even though your home may pass inspection (focuses on safety hazards), you still need to fix those systems you have put off.
 Have a leaking skylight you have lived with for years?
-Your tenant will want to avoid dealing with that and will be very unhappy if you do not fix it.
+Your resident will want to avoid dealing with that and will be very unhappy if you do not fix it.
 Fix everything now before it becomes a major headache later.

 6. Landlord Insurance

-Our landlords have to switch their insurance policy from an "owner-occupant" policy to a landlord policy with liability coverage.
+Our homeowners have to switch their insurance policy from an "owner-occupant" policy to a landlord policy with liability coverage.
 This may cost a few extra dollars but is mandatory for our managed homes and covers you in case of a lawsuit.
 As good as we are, things do happen and we want you to be protected as much as possible.
 Liability coverage will give you "peace of mind" if something happens and you need the guidance of an attorney.

 7. Tax deductions and renting out your home

-Some of our landlords did not anticipate start-up costs and struggled with some upfront costs.
+Some of our owners did not anticipate start-up costs and struggled with some upfront costs.
 We understand this and strongly encourage every landlord to contact a tax advisor early on to maximize deductions and depreciation.
 Speak with an advisor early to ensure your record-keeping is perfect from day one.
 This will help offset some of your upfront costs and give you some relief.

 Murphy's Law: Anything that can go wrong will go wrong.